BryanGrandon/JavaScript-Notes/README.md

 let sameValue = ; Object.is(2, 2) // true
 ```

-### Strict mode
+### Strict mode.

 Strict mode applies to an entire script or to individual functions.
-To invoke strict mode on a
-whole script, type exactly `"use strict";` before any other expression.

-It enforces stricter parsing and error handling on the code at runtime.
-It also helps you write
+To invoke strict mode on a complete script, type exactly `use strict;` before any other expression.
+Strict mode imposes stricter error handling and analysis on the code at runtime.
-cleaner code and catch errors and bugs that might otherwise go unnoticed.

 ```JS
 "use strict";